MurilloYonamine/MurilloYonamine/README.md

 Hello!
 I'm Murillo Yonamine, taking my first steps in my professional career and aiming to achieve a level that reflects all my efforts and dedication.

-Currently, I'm a Computer Science student at Senac Santana and will be pursuing Digital Games in the future.
+Currently, I'm a student at Senac Santana and will be pursuing Digital Games in the future.
 My current knowledge includes areas like HTML, CSS, Bootstrap, C#, MySQL, Python, Linux, Windows, and Hardware.

 ## Projects